-Car insurance is one of the most needed, and necessities for every car and vehicle owner.
-Car insurance can cover up the risks and threats that can be damaging for your car, from threats of thefts, fire damage, vandalism, car crash, blown up the engine, and many more, however lot of questions regarding what can insurance cover, what can’t be covered by insurance, and how many insurance claims.
+Car insurance is one of the necessities for every car and vehicle owner.
+Car insurance can cover the risks and threats that can damage your car, from threats of theft, fire damage, vandalism, car crash, blowing up the engine, and many more.
+However, there are many questions regarding what insurance can, what can’t be covered, and how many insurance claims.

-A lot of people are questioning about can car insurance cover repairs and also sometimes repair car crashes.
-How many claims you can pick from insurance depends on a lot of things from the policies of your insurance providers, your type of insurance, how bad is the damage to your car, and many more.
-Bellow here, we are going to answer about how far car insurance can cover your repair expenses.
+Many people are questioning whether car insurance can cover repairs and sometimes repair car crashes.
+How many claims you can pick from insurance depends on many things, from the policies of your insurance providers, your type of insurance, the damage to your car, and many more.
+Bellow here, we will answer how far car insurance can cover your repair expenses.

 So, How Far Your Car Insurance Can Cover Your Car Repairs?

-There are many questions regarding how much car insurance can cover your repairs expenses, and how many claims you can get from certain car insurance.
-Can car insurance cover repairs expenses?
+There are many questions regarding how much car insurance can cover your repair expenses and how many claims you can get from certain car insurance.
+Can car insurance cover repair expenses?
 That depends on the regulations and the type of insurance.
 To know more about this, we need to know first about the type of insurance that covers a wide variety of damage and different risks.

 Total Loss Only Or Partial Car Insurance

-For a total loss, only insurance, or sometimes called partial insurance due to its only partially protecting and covering your car from risks, is the type of insurance that covers only a total loss, or in some cases will only cover the expenses if the car is considered damaged beyond 75%.
-In most cases, the total loss will cover is loss of the vehicle, heavy car crash, and fire damage.
+For a total loss, only insurance, sometimes called partial insurance due to its only partially protecting and covering your car from risks, is the type of insurance that covers only a total loss, or in some cases, will only cover the expenses if the car is considered damaged beyond 75%.
+In most cases, the total loss will cover the loss of the vehicle, heavy car crashes, and fire damage.

-Partial car insurance, however, can’t and won’t cover minor crashes, and minor damages from your vehicle.
-That means any minor damage like engine blown up, or scratch in your car body won’t be covered in car insurance.
-This also comes with more affordable costs, while also getting easier claims compared with other types of insurance.
+Partial car insurance, however, can’t and won’t cover minor crashes and minor damages to your vehicle.
+That means car insurance won’t cover any minor damage like an engine blown up or scratch in your car body.
+This also comes with more affordable costs and easier claims than other types of insurance.

 All Risk Or Complete Car Insurance

-Due to the all risks cover on most of the damage and risk of the car, it also comes with a higher cost to be paid, and stricter regulations.
+Because all risks cover most of the damage and risk of the car, it also comes with a higher cost to be paid and stricter regulations.
 You can claim your insurance even if it is just repaired, up until a car crash that damages most of your car.

-So back to the question, can car insurance cover most of the repairs of the car especially damage from a car crash?
-The answer is yes it mostly covers repairs of your cars, but it also depends on how much damage your car gets, your type of insurance that covers your car, and the source of damage that causes the repair.
+So back to the question, can car insurance cover most of the car’s repairs, especially damage from a car crash?
+The answer is yes, it mostly covers repairs of your cars, but it also depends on how much damage your car gets, your type of insurance that covers your car, and the source of damage that causes the repair.

 Here are a few notable things so you can claim your insurance to cover the expenses of car repair:

 If your car has mechanical failure or malfunction – Most of the time, the insurance can’t be claimed just because the car has a mechanical failure.
-Mostly, if the mechanical failure is preventable, then insurance can’t be claimed.
-However, if mechanical failure comes from a recent accident, then the warranty or insurance can be claimed.
+If the mechanical failure is preventable, insurance can’t be claimed.
+However, the warranty or insurance can be claimed if mechanical failure comes from a recent accident.

 If the car is still under warranty – If your car is still under warranty duration, then, by all means, the insurance can be claimed.
 Of course, some rules and regulations strictly cover the expenses of repairs.

-Repairing car using insurance claim – can car insurance cover repairs from a car crash?
-Yes, it is mostly covering up the repairs expenses from the car crash.
+Repairing a car using an insurance claim – can car insurance cover repairs from a car crash?
+Yes, it is mostly covering the repairs expenses from the car crash.